 - One of your existing accounts was stolen

 - A bank, collection agency, or vendor made an error

-Your credit utilization ratio is the amount of credit card debt you have divided by your credit limit.
-Basically, the higher your balances are the lower your score will be.
+Your credit utilization ratio is the amount of credit card debt you have, divided by your credit limit.
+Basically, the higher your balances are, the lower your score will be.
 Your total available credit will compare to how much of the available credit you're using.
 Keeping your debt below 20% of your credit limit will maximize your credit rating when a lender pulls your credit, so you'll get the best rate possible.

 If you have a friend or family member with a credit card in good standing, ask if they will add you as an authorized user.
 An authorized user is someone who is authorized to use a credit account.

-If you have any collection accounts on your report then you know they are significantly impacting your credit score.
-Fixing these is difficult and you might just have to wait the 7 years for the line to fall off of your credit report.
-What makes this issue more complicated is that there are two scoring models used; FICO 8 and FICO 9.
-With FICO 8, paying off the debt doesn't help your credit score, with FICO 9, it neutralizes it.
-One option you have is to write a "goodwill" letter.
-In it, you should take responsibility for the issue and offer to settle the debt.
-At the end of the letter ask if for a goodwill adjustment, effectively removing the negative line from your credit report.
-Keep in mind, they are under no obligation to do so, so be prepared for a "no."
+If you have any collection accounts on your report, they are significantly impacting your credit score.
+Fixing these is difficult; you might just have to wait the seven years for the line to fall off of your credit report.
+What makes this issue more complicated is that there are two scoring models used: FICO 8 and FICO 9.
+With FICO 8, paying off the debt doesn't help your credit score; with FICO 9, it neutralizes it.

-- All credit inquiries by the same type of lender within 30 days will count as one inquiry.
+Make sure to have lenders pull your credit within the 30-day rate shopping window.
+Multiple credit inquiries that may appear unrelated can negatively impact your credit score.
+All credit inquiries by the same type of lender within 30 days will count as one inquiry.